Emulating AC OPF solvers for Obtaining Sub-second Feasible, Near-Optimal Solutions: Introduction

 \section{Introduction}

 AC optimal power flow (OPF) is a canonical power systems operation problem that is at the heart of optimizing large-scale power networks.
 Solving this problem quickly and efficiently has been the subject of decades of research.
 One particularly interesting development in this area is the use of machine learning (ML), in particular deep learning, to obtain solutions to AC OPF \cite{Zamzam_learn_19,chatzos2020highfidelity,DeepOPF_AC}.
 Within this area, ensuring feasibility of the resulting solution has been a challenge.
-In this paper, we propose a deep learning model which aims to emulate an AC OPF solver (in particular, the Matpower Interior Point Solver, or MIPS).
+In this paper, we propose a neural network model which aims to emulate an AC OPF solver (in particular, the Matpower Interior Point Solver (MIPS), although the framework is not specific to MIPS).
 The benefit of using an ML model instead of the MIPS solver directly is that no matrix inverses or factorizations are needed, and inference is extremely fast, resulting in an overall faster convergence.
 While we do not claim that feasibility can be guaranteed for every single output of the learning-based model, empirically, we have observed very positive results on the chosen networks in terms of optimality gap, speed, and convergence success.

-The model proposed in this paper is comprised of a fully connected three-layer neural network (NN) $F_R$ with feedback, where input $\bx^{k}$ is the candidate optimal solution vector at iteration $k$.
+The model proposed here is comprised of a fully connected three-layer neural network (NN) $F_R$ with feedback, where input $\bx^{k}$ is the candidate optimal solution vector at iteration $k$.
 Reminiscent of a simple recurrent neural network, the model iteratively uses feedback from the output layer as inputs until convergence ($||\bx^{k+1}-\bx^{k}|| \leq \epsilon$).
 The model thus bypasses any construction of a Jacobian matrix or associated inverse, for example.
 This has benefits when trying to solve challenging AC OPF problems that may encounter near-singular power flow Jacobians while solving.
 In order to obtain a final AC feasible solution, a subset of the learned variables are sent to a power flow solver.
-See Fig. \ref{fig:RNN} for an overview of the testing phase of the algorithm.
+See Fig. \ref{fig:RNN} for an overview of the testing phase of the algorithm, where the tilde over the variables indicates the candidate optimal solution produced by the model.

 Some works have looked at penalizing constraint violations during training, which can help preserve AC feasibility, but cannot guarantee it \cite{chatzos2020highfidelity, DeepOPF_AC}.
 In addition, these techniques can result in very cumbersome-to-train loss functions.
 Other work using ML for AC OPF has recovered AC feasibility by using a post-processing procedure with the AC power flow equations, but requires a restricted training set generated from a modified AC OPF problem, sometimes requires PV/PQ switching, and was only tested on small networks \cite{Zamzam_learn_19}.
 The approach presented in this paper utilizes a similar concept to the latter technique, but offers advantages over all previous techniques to ensure feasibility: